digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ###  :book: Summary

->Checking  configurations 2 hosts with TLS termination and ACME protocol.
+>Checking configurations 2 hosts with TLS termination and ACME protocol in this setup. test.kubenuggets.dev and echo.kubenuggets.dev are binding directly ambassador gateway.
+Because of that, having been a map between hosts and ambassador gateways helps clients for using ambassador tls and gateway technologies.
+When you ping test.kubenuggets.dev, or echo.kubenuggets.dev on the terminal, you can see that it is routing ambassador endpoints.
+After that, the ambassador is using the mapping feature for mapping target endpoints.

 ```
 ~ kg host -A